What are uterine and endometrial cancer?

 Targeted therapy: Targeted drugs work against cancers with specific characteristics.
 For example, they may interfere with signaling pathways that regulate cell growth.
 This type of treatment has not been widely studied for uterine cancer.

 Immunotherapy: The newest type of treatment helps the immune system fight cancer.
-For example, some tumors can turn off immune responses against them, and drugs known as checkpoint inhibitors can restore T cells’ ability to recognize and destroy cancer cells.
-This type of treatment is being studied for endometrial cancer, but current immunotherapy drugs work for only a subset of patients, and it is hard to predict who will benefit.
+For example, some tumors can turn off immune responses against them, and drugs known as checkpoint inhibitors can restore T cells’ ability to recognize and destroy cancer.
+Immunotherapy drugs don’t work for everyone, and it can be hard to predict who will benefit.